 This course continues medical/surgical content from NUR1211C (Basic Adult Health Care).
 It builds upon the knowledge and skills acquired in this course, including continued integration of the concepts central to the practice of nursing.
+This course will provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationships, health teaching and couseling skills.
+A continuation of pharmacology and administration of medications is evident.
 A continuation of dosage calculation is emphasized.
 Didactic and clinical content related to complex concepts and skills associated with medical-surgical nursing and mental health nursing are presented within the framework of the nursing process.
 Mental health nursing components include the further development of student communication skills, and conceptual abilities as related to the dynamics of human behavior and therapeutic responses.
 Didactic and clinical content related to the critical care setting are reviewed.
 Secondary and tertiary care settings are primarily utilized for clinical experiences, including general/acute care hospitals; psychiatric hospitals and community mental health centers.
 Outside work required.
 (Co-requisite: NUR 2310C; Prerequisite: NUR 1211, NUR 2421C).

-NUR 2310C Pediatric Nursing: 3.0 credit hours
+NUR 2310C Pediatric Nursing: 4.0 credit hours

 This course focuses primarily on the interrelated dynamics of pediatric families; with exposure to common recurring and complex problems associated with the health of the pediatric patient/client within the family unit.
 Concepts and skills as presented in previous courses are integral to this course, with emphasis on developmental theories relating to the care of children.
+This course will provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationships, health teaching and couseling skills.
 Dosage calculations related to pediatric patients / clients are emphasized.
 Primary, secondary and tertiary care settings may be utilized for clinical experiences, including outpatient care, hospitals and pediatric programs (which may include outpatient, inpatient and community care).
 Outside work required.
 (Co-requisite: NUR 2230C; Prerequisite: NUR 1211C, NUR 2421C)

-NUR 2817C Nursing Roles Practicum: 4.5 credit hours
+NUR 2817C Nursing Roles Practicum: 6.0 credit hours

 This course requires students to utilize previously learned skills, attitudes and behaviors.
 Didactic and clinical content include but are not limited to the development of: leadership and delegation concepts, time management, collaboration, prioritization, principles of legal responsibilities and ethical decision-making.
 Classroom content also includes preparation for success on the NCLEX-RN licensure examination.
 The clinical component is designed for students to demonstrate readiness to assume the role of a safe, entry-level, professional registered nurse.
+This course will provide clinical application in personal, family and community health concepts; interpersonal relationship skills, health teaching and counseling skills.
+A continuation of pharmacology and administration of medications is evident.
 Clinical oversight may include experiences with faculty and/or an approved RN preceptor in an affiliated facility.
 Facilities may include but are not limited to acute care, skilled nursing, and community settings.
-A continuation of dosage calculation mastery is expected.
+A continuation mastery is expected.
 Outside work required.
 (Prerequisite: NUR 2230C, NUR 2310C)